hardkoded/puppeteer-sharp/README.md

 # Progress

-* Tests on Google's Puppeteer: 699.
+* Tests on Google's Puppeteer: 493.
-* Tests on Puppeteer Sharp: 436.
+* Tests on Puppeteer Sharp: 482.
-* Passing tests: 435.